steve-rodrigue/aabs/README.md

 # AABS

 > Project Status: Active Development
->
-> AABS is currently under active development.
-The initial goal is to deliver a functional Minimum Viable Product (MVP) by the end of June 1st, 2026.
-I adjusted the timeline from the previous May 31st, 2026 to not work all night.
-My wife is very happy that I made that decision.
-Happy wife, happy life!

 AABS (Anti-AI Bot Spam) is an open-source browser extension and platform designed to help users identify spam, bot networks, coordinated manipulation, and low-quality engagement on social media.